Skip to main content

 Neutropenia

-is a condition that causes you to have a low number of neutrophils in your blood.
+is a condition that causes a low number of neutrophils in your blood.
 Neutrophils are a type of white blood cell made in the bone marrow.
-They help your body fight infection and bacteria.
+Neutrophils remove bacteria, viruses, and fungi to protect you from infections.

 Signs and symptoms of neutropenia:

-You may have no signs or symptoms, or you may have any of the following:
+You may have no signs or symptoms.
+Signs or symptoms may appear suddenly or develop gradually over hours or days.
+You may have any of the following:

 Call your local emergency number (911 in the US) if: